Winter metabolism of coniferous forest tits (Paridae) under arctic conditions: a study with doubly labeled water

 Abstract:

 Daily field metabolic rates (FMR) during mid winter of two species of coniferous forest tits, Siberian Tit Parus cinctus and Willow Tit Parus montanus were measured with the doubly-labeled water (DLW) technique north of the Arctic circle in Sweden.
 The Siberian Tit is approximately 10% larger than the Willow Tit.
 Despite this difference in body mass no significant differences in field metabolic rates between the two species were found in our sample.
-Both species expended 10-20% less energy than pbkp_redicted by recently derived allometric equations.
+Both species expended 10-20% less energy than predicted by recently derived allometric equations.
 Northern populations of Willow Tits had significantly higher FMR and metabolic intensities, M () than a more southern population.
 This hints at an intraspecific latitudinal cline in basal metabolic rates (BMR).
-The two species' pbkp_redicted metabolic rate at their northern boundary in Scandinavia implies that physiological adaptations to winter conditions of both …
+The two species' predicted metabolic rate at their northern boundary in Scandinavia implies that physiological adaptations to winter conditions of both …

 Año de publicación: